vspecky/darwin/README.md

-# NEAT.rs (WIP)
+# NEAT.rs (Alpha)
 Implementation of the NEAT Genetic Algorithm in Rust.
+Currently Debugging.

 ## What is NEAT?
 NEAT stands for NeuroEvolution of Augmenting Topologies.
 It is a Genetic Algorithm that evolves